MicrosoftDocs/learn/learn-pr/azure/azure-sentinel-deploy-configure/includes/4-connect-data-sources.md

 ### Threat detection rule templates

 After you connect your data sources to Azure Sentinel, you'll want to be notified when something suspicious occurs.
-To support this, Azure Sentinel provides threat detection rule templates that you can use as-is or customize.
-These templates are designed by Microsoft security experts and analysts based on known threats, common attack vectors, and suspicious activity escalation chains.
+To do this, Azure Sentinel provides threat detection rule templates that you can use as-is or customize.
+These templates are designed by Microsoft security experts and analysts.
+They're based on known threats, common attack vectors, and suspicious activity escalation chains.

 Rules that are created from these templates automatically search across your environment for any activity that looks suspicious.
 You can customize many of the templates to search for activities, or filter them out, as needed.